Satyamlab/Assignment/README.md

 # Assignment

+Mention project is build using maven.
+So no extra setup required.
+Configure maven in your id and clone the project

 Trigger point is POM.xml - It will 2 testNG suite in parallel

 1. API suite - Which will also run parallel